Automatic Landmarks Correspondence Detection in Medical Images with an Application to Deformable Image Registration: Materials and Methods

 \subsubsection{Generalization to MRI dataset}

 Given the capability of deep neural networks to learn robust features, and the self-supervised nature of our training approach, optimistically one would expect that the developed approach would generalize to different datasets.
-To this end, we tested DCNN-Match on simulated deformations test set - MRI without retraining.
-Compared to the training set, the simulated deformations test set - MRI was not only different in imaging modality, but also in the FOV of acquisition.
+To this end, we tested DCNN-Match on pairs of MRI scans containing simulated deformations (described in section \ref{subsection:simulated test set - MRI}) without retraining.
+Compared to the training set, the MRI scans were not only different in imaging modality, but also in the FOV of acquisition.